 The most common side effects of metformin are nausea and diarrhea, which usually go away over time.
 A more serious side effect is a rare but potentially fatal condition called lactic acidosis, in which dangerously high levels of lactic acid build up in the bloodstream.
 Lactic acidosis is most likely to occur in people with kidney disease, liver disease, or congestive heart failure, or in those who drink alcohol regularly.
 (If you have more than four alcoholic drinks a week, metformin may not be the best medicine for you.)
 Unfortunately, many doctors ignore these contraindications (conditions that make a particular treatment inadvisable) and prescribe metformin to people at increased risk for lactic acidosis.
 The early symptoms of lactic acidosis include unusual fatigue, nausea, vomiting, loss of appetite, muscle pain, and breathing difficulties.
 If you experience any of these symptoms while taking metformin, be sure to call your doctor at once.
 Metformin therapy should be stopped at least 48 hours before surgery and resumed only when you are eating normally again.

-Metformin changed the landscape of diabetes treatment when the U.S. Food and Drug Administration (FDA) approved it for marketing in 1994.
+Metformin changed the landscape of diabetes treatment when the US Food and Drug Administration (FDA) approved it for marketing in 1994.
 At the time, there were only two other types of medicine available in the United States for treating Type 2 diabetes: insulin and sulfonlyureas, a class of oral drugs that lowers blood glucose by stimulating the pancreas to secrete more insulin.
 Since metformin was approved in the United States, a number of other classes of diabetes medicines have come to the marketplace that lower blood glucose levels through a variety of mechanisms.
-These include alpha-glucosidase inhibitors, which slow the absorption of carbohydrate in the small intestine, causing a slower rise in blood glucose level after meals; thiazolidinediones, which enhance insulin sensitivity; meglitinides, which stimulate rapid insulin secretion from the pancreas after meals by a different mechanism than that of older sulfonylureas; GLP-1 agonists, which delay stomach emptying and stimulate insulin secretion; DPP-4 inhibitors, which enhance insulin secretion and delay stomach emptying; and amylin analogs, which slow stomach emptying, suppress glucagon, and suppress appetite.
-Because these pills have different mechanisms of action, doctors often combine different classes of medicines for a more powerful blood-glucose-lowering effect.
+These include alpha-glucosidase inhibitors, which slow the absorption of carbohydrate in the small intestine, causing a slower rise in blood glucose level after meals; thiazolidinediones, which enhance insulin sensitivity; meglitinides, which stimulate rapid insulin secretion from the pancreas after meals by a different mechanism than that of older sulfonylureas; GLP-1 agonists, which delay stomach emptying and stimulate insulin secretion; DPP-4 inhibitors, which enhance insulin secretion and delay stomach emptying; amylin analogs, which slow stomach emptying, suppress glucagon, and suppress appetite; and SGLT2 inhibitors, which block the reabsorption of glucose by the kidneys.
+Because these medicines have different mechanisms of action, doctors often combine different classes of medicines for a more powerful blood-glucose-lowering effect.